Takaovi/ShutUpSpotify/README.md

 # SpotifyShutUp

-## Download three files, run RUN_ME.bat, enjoy.
-Spotify will finally shut up.
+Makes your spotify shut up.

+## How do I use this?
+* Download three files: S.exe, hosts and RUN_ME.bat.
+* Run RUN_ME.bat.
+* Enjoy.